tasharen/ngui/Assets/NGUI/ReadMe.txt

 1.70:
 - NEW: Right click stuff has been replaced by just 'lastTouchID' with added support for the middle mouse button.
+- NEW: UIDragCamera now has scrolling wheel support just like UIDragObject.
 - FIX: UTF8 encoding is not supported in Flash.
 Wrote my own binary parsing function to make Flash work.

 1.69: